 Nulo Freestyle Limited Plus Puppy and Adult Salmon Recipe

 Estimated Dry Matter Nutrient Content

-Ingredients: Deboned turkey, turkey meal, chickpeas, sweet potatoes, canola oil (preserved with mixed tocopherols & citric acid), lima beans, miscanthus grass, natural flavor, monosodium phosphate, potassium chloride, salt, calcium carbonate, dried chicory root, salmon oil, choline chloride, vitamin E supplement, zinc methionine, zinc sulfate, iron proteinate, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, ferrous sulfate, copper proteinate, copper sulfate, vitamin A supplement, manganese proteinate, thiamine mononitrate, calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, manganous oxide, biotin, dried Bacillus coagulans fermentation product, vitamin B12 supplement, vitamin D3 supplement, folic acid, sodium selenite, calcium iodate, rosemary extract
+Ingredients: Deboned salmon, salmon meal, chickpeas, chickpea flour, canola oil (preserved with mixed tocopherols & citric acid), sweet potatoes, miscanthus grass, natural flavor, potassium chloride, salt, calcium carbonate, dried chicory root, choline chloride, vitamin supplement, zinc methionine, zinc sulfate, iron proteinate, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, ferrous sulfate, copper proteinate, copper sulfate, vitamin A supplement, manganese proteinate, thiamine mononitrate, calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, manganous oxide, biotin, dried Bacillus coagulans fermentation product, vitamin B12 supplement, vitamin D3 supplement, folic acid, sodium selenite, calcium iodate, rosemary extract

 Red denotes controversial item

 |Dry Matter Basis